passportxyz/passport-docs/pages/building-with-passport/major-concepts/expirations.md

 ## Offchain Stamps

 Offchain Stamps expire after 90 days.
 This is handled by the Gitcoin server.

-You can bump the expiry date by another 90 days by reverifying your Stamps on the [Passport app](https://passport.gitcoin.co/).
+Users can bump the expiry date by another 90 days by reverifying your Stamps on the [Passport app](https://passport.gitcoin.co/).

 ## Onchain Stamps